Scott Benhase

 Scott Anson Benhase (born June 4, 1957) is an American Episcopal bishop.
 He was the tenth bishop of the Episcopal Diocese of Georgia in the United States.
 He was elected September 12, 2009 to succeed Henry I. Louttit.

 Education

-Benhase received a BA in Religion from DePauw University in Indiana in 1979.
+Benhase graduated from Loveland High School in Ohio in 1975.
+He received a BA in Religion from DePauw University in Indiana in 1979.
 He graduated from the Virginia Theological Seminary in 1983.
 While serving as a parish priest in East Cleveland, Ohio, he earned a Master's in Urban Affairs from the Levin College of Urban Affairs at Cleveland State University.
 In 2009, just prior to his election as bishop, Benhase earned a Doctor of Ministry degree from the Virginia Theological Seminary.
 In keeping with tradition, he has also been awarded an honorary Doctor of Divinity degree by Sewanee.

 Life

 Benhase served at parishes in Indianapolis, Indiana; Durham, North Carolina; East Cleveland, Ohio; and Charlottesville, Virginia before he was called to be rector of St. Alban's, Washington, D.C.
 (Diocese of Washington) in 2006.
 St. He is married to Kelly Jones Benhase and they have three children, John, Charley, and Mary Grace.
 He was a founding member of the Order of the Ascension, a dispersed Christian community with a shared commitment to parish revitalization and the struggle for justice in the church and society.
 He has twice served as the Presiding Officer of the Order.